ericpony/Category-Theory-for-the-Working-Programmer/README.md

 Category Theory for the Working Programmer
 ------------------------------------------
-This is the content of training provided internally at Atlassian, developed by Robbie Gates and with contributions by Jed Wesley-Smith.
+This is the content of training provided internally at Atlassian, developed by Robbie Gates with contributions by Jed Wesley-Smith.

 Keynote presentations.